Suriname: Economy

 Suriname's democracy gained some strength after the turbulent 1990s, and its economy became more diversified and less dependent on Dutch financial assistance.
 Bauxite (aluminium ore) mining used to be a strong revenue source, since before the independence of the country up to 2015.
 Because Alcoa stopped all bauxite operations, the bauxite era in Suriname also ended.

 The discovery, exploration and exploitation of oil and gold in modern times contributes substantially to Suriname's economic independence.
 Agriculture, especially rice and bananas, remains a strong component of the economy, and ecotourism is providing new economic opportunities.
 More than 93% of Suriname's landmass consists of unspoiled rainforest.
+However Suriname reported a net increase in forest area of 5 370 ha per year in 1990–2000 but a net loss of forest area of 16 400 ha per year in 2015–2025.

 With the establishment of the Central Suriname Nature Reserve in 1998, Suriname signaled its commitment to the conservation of this precious resource.
 The Central Suriname Nature Reserve became a World Heritage Site in 2000.